Organic Gardening, Sustainability, and DIY Projects

 There are all kinds of gardeners in the world.
 People who love their house plants, herbaceous borders, or are fascinated by a single type of flower.
 I’m the kind of gardener who likes to put the garden to use.
 Growing a garden is as much about creating a beautiful green space as it is about improving our lives!
 That means growing your own food but also nurturing mental and physical well-being.

-I also like to grow plants that serve at least two purposes—to look great and be edible, healing, therapeutic, or provide food for wildlife.
+I also like to grow plants that serve at least two purposes—to look great and be edible, or to be healing, therapeutic, or provide food for wildlife.
 When I speak about useful plants, as I do in my book, I mean plants that humans can use.
 A way to reap a reward for the effort of growing a garden.
 Although I love creating a beautiful space to relax in and enjoy, I need to grow plants that I can eat and use to nurture my creativity.
-At the very least, they should provide habitat and food for the beneficial wildlife in my garden, too.
+At the very least, they should provide habitat and food for the beneficial wildlife in my garden as well.

 Organic Gardening